 Information For Lecturers

 Educational institutions and individual teachers can use the modules in their teaching for a small fee.
 You can use (some, or all) modules as a stand-alone course, or integrate them in an existing course or program.
 The course modules are accessible through the CMU’s OLI website or through your institution’s Learning Management System.
 The modules can be completed in students’ own time and at their own pace.
-Each module takes, on average, 3 to 5 hours to complete.
 Student data is displayed in the instructor’s Learning Dashboard.
 It includes information about student participation and performance at both the class/cohort and the individual level.
 This way instructors can quickly see how many students have attained each sub-objective (skills) and which ones are struggling.

 If you would like to use CEBMa’s course modules,